 The Bridge of Sighs has an interesting story – it is said that the prisoners who were sentenced could view the rest of Venice when passing over this bridge and used to sigh for they would most likely, never be allowed out again.
 Hence the name.

 The prisons in the main Doge’s palace also, has another interesting legend associated with it – the one of the famous flirt Casanova.
 It is said that none of the prisoners ever managed to escape from here except this guy, who managed to bribe, get his way out of the prison and later, brag about it.
 The Secret Itineraries tour captures all this and you can actually walk along these landmarks to experience and re-live these tales.

 SIGH!
 Maybe next time for me . 🙂

 Nonetheless, there is enough in the Doge’s palace for you to see – like this entrance to the Golden Staircase with Atlas on one side and Hercules on the other.
 Similarly, don’t miss, the very symbol of Venice – St Theodore slaying the Water Dragon.
 The original statue is kept in the Doge’s palace while the replica of it is displayed at the entrance of St. Mark’s Square .
 This statue is quite historic as it brings alive the story of St. Theodore who crushed the Water dragon and saved Venice.

 If you are a connoisseur of art, each statue and exhibit can really eat into your time, leaving you with the feeling that you haven’t seen it all as yet.
 And frankly, that is what happened to me.
-I feel that another trip to this lovely museum or #Doge’sPalace is required for me to really be satisfied with #Venice.
-So, if you are headed to #Venice, mark this as the number one in your list of Things to do in Venice.
+I feel that another trip to this lovely museum or Doge’sPalace is required for me to really be satisfied with #Venice.
+So, if you are headed to Venice, mark this as the number one in your list of Things to do in Venice in a day.